litstack/docs/crud/config.md

 # CRUD-Config

+## Introduction

 The CRUD config returns an array in which the editability and further points are determined.

 -   `preview_route` Route to display the model (optional)
 -   `index` Index table configuration